readycade/readysync/README.md

 It rclone's the thumbnails from libretro and generates gamelist.xml's with update functionality.

-We use zip-mount to mount .zip's when the emulator doesn't support .zip's (eg. arduboy, gamecube, ps2, wii.. ect)
+It zip-mount's .zip's to /iso when the emulator doesn't support .zip's (eg. arduboy, gamecube, ps2, wii.. ect)

 ## INSTALLATION